isomerpages/govtech-gobusiness/_FAQ/1c-essentialworkers.md

 #### **14. I need more essential employee/workers on site to ensure the continuation of my business activities.
 What should I do?**
 Please click on <a href="https://www.gobusiness.gov.sg/exemptions" target="_blank">Submission of Additional Manpower Quota</a> to request for a review.

-#### **15. My appeal for additional manpower had already been rejected, but I really need more essential employee/workers on-site.
+#### **15. My appeal for additional manpower had already been rejected, but I really need more employee/workers on-site.
 Can I appeal again?**
 Further appeals will not be considered.

 #### **16. Can my company register more essential employees/workers than the permitted headcount on-site given that we operate on a split team basis?**